SE-VGG16/Lightweight-Adaptive-AI-for-Novel-Real-Time-Facial-Expression-Recognition/README.md

 The training script will load the training dataset, train the model for a specified number of epochs, and save checkpoints in the checkpoints folder.
 Testing the Model
 To evaluate the trained model on your test dataset, run:

-bash
-Copy
-python test.py
-Ensure that the checkpoint path in test.py is set correctly to load your saved model.

-Detailed Evaluation
-For a comprehensive evaluation that includes metrics such as accuracy, confusion matrix, and classification report, run:

-bash
-Copy
-python evaluation.py
-This script uses scikit-learn for computing metrics and matplotlib/seaborn for visualizing the confusion matrix and other results.

 To train the AMFT model, run:

 ```bash